If you’re looking for a strategy to consolidate debt, you may have come across two common options: a personal loan or a line of credit.

-Although both are forms of loans from financial institutions, there are key differences that could cost you if you’re not careful.
-Continue reading to learn more about obtaining a line of credit versus a personal loan, and their key differences.
+There are key differences that could cost you if you’re not careful, so continue reading to learn more about obtaining a line of credit versus a personal loan.

 What Is a Line Of Credit?

-A (personal) line of credit is a credit source extended to an individual by a financial institution and usually requires you to have a checking account with that institution.
-Essentially, that just means the bank provides you access to a certain amount of money, which you can spend up and pay it back with interest.
+A (personal) line of credit is a credit source extended to an individual by a financial institution and may require you to have a checking account with that institution.
+Essentially, that just means the bank provides you access to a certain amount of money, which you can spend and pay back with interest.

 Investopedia states “This means that the borrower can spend the money, repay it and spend it again, in a virtually never-ending, revolving cycle.”